CJSCommonPlatform/govuk_angularjs_boilerplate/README.md

   index.ts
 ```

-A typical context module will extend this structure with:
+A typical domain module will extend this structure with:

 ```
   /route-component-1